 We got our first taste of some real electronics wiring, and for me, some of my first swearing at this build!
 I really struggled with the switch installs until I decided to glue the retainers on first.
 That made it so much easier!

 These five different switches (that are all on the dashboard) control all of the car’s lighting and sounds.
 Once the steering wheel goes in and the car is closed up, it feels like some of these switches will not be easy to get to.
 We shall see.
 I am hoping that the partwork modding community creates a remote wireless control system for us.
-Everything in this stage is plastic.

 Stage 42 – Gentec Antenna, Fuel Gauge, Battery Indicator, Switch Panel, Emergency Brake Pedal